-Information Obtained Method Signature Notes An array of java.lang.Method.Reflect methods that have been specified as UDRs for an opaque type. public Method[] getUDRs() To specify a UDR for an opaque type, call the UDTMetaData.setUDR() method.
+Information obtained Method signature Additional information An array of java.lang.Method.Reflect methods that have been specified as UDRs for an opaque type. public Method[] getUDRs() To specify a UDR for an opaque type, call the UDTMetaData.setUDR() method.
 Returns NULL if no UDRs were specified SQL name of a Java method public String getUDRSQLName(Method method) throws SQLException Returns NULL if no SQL name was specified for the UDR Method object

-Executing in a Transaction
+Execute in a transaction